mritunjaysharma394/vowpal-wiki/Tutorial.md

     cd vowpal_wabbit
     make

+On some systems where libraries are installed in non standard locations, you may need to run `./autogen.sh && ./configure` before running `make`.

 This should "just work", at least on Linux and OS-X, and plausibly on any POSIX platform.
-If it fails, you most likely need to install the boost program options headers and library.
-On some systems where libraries are installed in non standard locations, you may need to run `./autogen.sh && ./configure` before running `make`.
+If the `make` fails, you most likely need to install the boost program options headers and library.

+**Installing prerequisite libraries**

-Boost installation on Debian-based (Debian, Ubuntu, Mint etc.) Linux distributions:
+prerequisite boost installation on Debian-based (Debian, Ubuntu, Mint etc.) Linux distributions:

     sudo apt-get install libboost-program-options-dev libboost-python-dev